ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  So I compiled 15…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>9.
 The Day I Stopped Fighting JavaScript and Started Building With It - <a href="https://javascript.plainenglish.io/the-day-i-stopped-fighting-javascript-and-started-building-with-it-eed1ef011ccb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How I Learned to Make JS Work With Me Instead of Against Me
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-JavaScript Topics Every Serious Developer Must Master for Interviews - <a href="https://javascript.plainenglish.io/javascript-topics-every-serious-developer-must-master-for-interviews-18aeb4dc8bdc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ClosedAI`**

-<blockquote>JavaScript interviews can feel intimidating, not because the language is overly complicated, but because it’s deeper than most developers…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Building Reactive UI Loops With JavaScript That Felt Like Rewiring My Brain - <a href="https://javascript.plainenglish.io/building-reactive-ui-loops-with-javascript-that-felt-like-rewiring-my-brain-d618f257ee59?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>The Night I Finally Understood Why State, Events, and DOM Mutations Behave Like Chaotic Roommates
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-You Can’t Call Yourself a JavaScript Developer If You Don’t Know This - <a href="https://javascript.plainenglish.io/you-cant-call-yourself-a-javascript-developer-if-you-don-t-know-this-140632a7a203?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ClosedAI`**

-<blockquote>Every once in a while, a topic comes along that divides JavaScript developers into two groups: the ones who truly understand the language…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-JavaScript Questions —  COMPLETE MASTER LIST — 700+ - <a href="https://omken.medium.com/javascript-questions-complete-master-list-700-82fa9ecb0ae6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Omkesh B. Kendre`**

-<blockquote>A. JavaScript Basics (40 Questions)
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>